MSBivens/bootcamp_flask/README.md

     Get comfortable passing information from the route to the template Understand how to use for loop properly in the template Recognize the value of creating a html/css first and then adding logic/code

+HTML Table, Objectives:
+    Get comfortable passing information from the route to the template Get comfortable iterating through a list of dictionaries to generate a html output